top of page

 • spa and massage available for those weary bones

-• optional cooking class
+• Galician cooking class

 • get a glimpse of both beautiful Spain and Portugal